TOM FLINT Projects

-This ongoing project with WHALE Arts and Tanis Grandison explores local areas with the children who live there.
-In a series of creative workshops we build a physical interactive map.
+This project with WHALE Arts and Tanis Grandison explored local areas with the children who live there.
+In a series of creative workshops we built a physical interactive map.
 Touching the children's pictures on the map results in audio recordings made by the children to play.

 The map has been displayed in several fora including British HCI 2018 and Engage 2018.
-We displayed the map at the 2018 Edinburgh Mini Maker Faire and THEchildren led the live creation of an interactive map of Scotland.
-We plan to produce maps with each primary school in Wester Hailes.
+We displayed the map at the 2018 Edinburgh Mini Maker Faire and the children led the live creation of an interactive map of Scotland.
+We have now produced maps with each primary school in Wester Hailes.

 Eidolon 360 was created with Bev Hood as part of her larger Eidolon Project.